Building REST services with Spring

 https://roy.gbiv.com/untangled/2008/rest-apis-must-be-hypertext-driven

-The side effect of NOT including hypermedia in our representations is that clients MUST hard code URIs to navigate the API.
+The side effect of nnot including hypermedia in our representations is that clients must hard-code URIs to navigate the API.
 This leads to the same brittle nature that predated the rise of e-commerce on the web.
-It’s a signal that our JSON output needs a little help.
+It signifies that our JSON output needs a little help.

-Introducing Spring HATEOAS, a Spring project aimed at helping you write hypermedia-driven outputs.
-To upgrade your service to being RESTful, add this to your build:
+Now we can introduce Spring HATEOAS, a Spring project aimed at helping you write hypermedia-driven outputs.
+To upgrade your service to being RESTful, add the following to your build:

 Adding Spring HATEOAS to dependencies section of pom.xml